mharris717/ember-drag-drop/README.md

 Theses additions to sort are still incoming:

-1. Tests for sortable-objects
+1. ~~Tests for sortable-objects~~
 2. Transforms for visual indicator of changing order
 3. Ability to drag between sortable containers
-4. Sorting of horizontal containers (currently on vertical sorting works)
+4. Sorting of horizontal containers (currently only vertical sorting works)

 If anyone has any feedback/ideas on sorting, please open an issue.